luvit/luvi/README.md

 ### bundle.readdir(path)

 Read a directory.
-Returns a table indexed by filename with stat entries for values.
+Returns a list of filenames in the directory.

 If the directory doesn't exist, it return `nil`.